 "Not surprising," said Victoria.
 "I should be ready for them in about twenty minutes.
 I just have to set up the stage and the sound."

 "Take your time.
 We're in no rush," said Mrs. Naberg before exiting and closing the door.

 Victoria opened her bag and pulled out the myriad pieces of the stage before starting to assemble them.
 As the stage was relatively old and had been used a lot, some of the joints required tape to hold them together.
 After assembling the stage, she reached into the bag for the puppets, laying them backstage in their order of appearance.
-She pulled out the lone set piece, a deciduous tree with a hole cut in the center, and secured it to the playboard with a C- clamp.
+She pulled out the lone set piece, a deciduous tree with a hole cut in the center, and secured it to the play board with a C clamp.
 Now that the stage was set, she plugged in the CD player.
-The show had been prerecorded, with the music and dialogue recorded on a CD.
+She had prerecorded the show, putting the music and dialogue on a CD.
 After testing the sound and finding it to be functional, she called in the kids.

 "Hi kids, I'm Ms. Fox and I have a fun show for you today!
 We're going to learn, but have lots of fun, too.
 Are you ready?"